What is “Safari Tales?”

 Paraphrased from the Safari Tales press release

 SAFARI TALES™ is an enchanting animal adventure game which encourages exploration in reading and vocabulary skills by casting the player as both adventurer and storyteller.
-Your child joins five baby animals as they explore the African savannah, playing games & collecting relics and artefacts as they go.
+Your child joins five baby animals as they explore the African savannah, playing games & collecting relics and artifacts as they go.

 Throughout their in-game adventures, kids learn countless facts and figures about the environments they explore as well as information about the inhabitants and items they encounter on their way.
-During this adventure they build both knowledge and reading skills & learn to structure sentences and questions.
+During this adventure, they build both knowledge and reading skills & learn to structure sentences and questions.

 Aimed at children aged between four and ten, SAFARI TALES has been developed in conjunction with pupils and teachers, to ensure that content is age-appropriate and gameplay fun.
 “Feedback from both kids and adults is invaluable for us as a studio,” said David Miller, award-winning teacher and now Director of Learning at Kuato Studios.
 “This participation in the development allows us to pinpoint particular opportunities where the child’s engagement with the gameplay, their creativity and performance peak, producing the perfect learning experience.”